Covering 12 states over three unforgettable weeks, this adventure will tick off every item on your USA bucket list in one go.

-The sprawling National Parks, the smooth Jazz undertones of New Orleans, and the soul food diners of the Deep South - you can live it all.
+It’s time to check out the sprawling National Parks, the smooth jazz undertones of New Orleans, and the soul food diners of the Deep South.
 If you’ve been waiting for the ultimate all-American experience, you’ve just found it!
 Covering 12 states over three unforgettable weeks, this adventure will tick off every item on your USA bucket list in one go.
-Kick back on Route 66 and buckle up those cowboy boots, it’s time to live the American Dream on this coast to coast road trip of a lifetime!
+Kick back on Route 66 and buckle up those cowboy boots, it’s time to live the American Dream on this coast-to-coast road trip of a lifetime!

 We spend 22 days exploring USA.
-We visit Los Angeles, New York, Las Vegas, Williams, Grand Canyon, Durango, Monument Valley, Santa Fe, Amarillo, Fort Worth, Austin, Lafayette, Houston Space Center, New Orleans, Avery Island, Memphis, Nashville, Asheville, Washington DC, Philadelphia.
+We visit Los Angeles, Las Vegas, Williams, Grand Canyon, Durango, Santa Fe, Amarillo, Fort Worth, Austin, Lafayette, New Orleans, Memphis, Nashville, Asheville, Washington DC, New York.

 What Is Included...

 21 nights’ accommodation

 All coach transport